PatFo/ZPriMATE/README.md

 $ make
 $ make install
 \end{lstlisting}
-The optional -\texttt{-prefix} variable allows to specify an installation path.
-The default path is
+The optional --prefix} variable allows to specify an installation path.
+The default path is /usr/local}.
-\texttt{/usr/local}.
 Depending on where you install ZPriMATE to, you might be asked to set up the program properly by running
     \begin{lstlisting}[%backgroundcolor = \color{lightgray},
 		  language = bash,